 More things to see and do around Quedlinburg

-There is of course more to see and do in the neighbourhood of Quedlinburg.
-We can recommend nice places like Wernigerode, Blankenburg and Goslar.
-You also have the opportunity to experience fantastic nature in the Harz region, for example in Thale or at Germany's longest suspension bridge.
-The interesting city of Magdeburg is not too far away either.
+There is of course more to see and do near Quedlinburg.
+We can recommend great resorts like Wernigerode, Blankenburg and Goslar.
+You also have the opportunity to experience amazing nature in the Harz area, for example in Thale or in the case of Germany's longest suspension bridge.
+It is also not very far to the interesting city of Magdeburg.

 Beer in Germany - 6 German experiences with a beer theme